-The Duke Sarcoma Research Program uses a multidisciplinary, patient-centric approach to diagnose and treat bone and soft-tissue sarcomas.
-Through unsurpassed clinical care, personalized treatment planning and delivery, and state-of-the-art basic scientific and clinical research, the program is the center of excellence for the treatment of sarcoma in the Southeast.
+Duke Cancer Institute’s Sarcoma disease group uses a multidisciplinary, patient-centric approach to diagnose and treat both bone and soft-tissue sarcomas.
+Through unsurpassed clinical care, personalized treatment planning and delivery, and state-of-the-art basic scientific and clinical research, the program is the center of excellence for the treatment of sarcoma in the Southeast and beyond.

 Duke Cancer Institute constellates the world-class resources of Duke University, Duke Health and the Duke Comprehensive Cancer Center into a collaborative powerhouse.
 We are poised to drive a paradigm shift in the way long-established cancer centers and institutes have been waging this war.Learn More